-The College governors approved a financial plan in July 2023, which was further amended in Sept 2023, that sets objectives for the period to 2025 and projected operating deficits of between £2,212,000 and £2,368,000 per annum for the years 2023/24 and 2024/25 respectively.
-If achieved this would result in a 'Good' financial health grading for each of the next two years.
-The variance in expected grading was agreed by the governors as an acceptable consequence of increasing investment in staff and student experience and, whilst these would both result in cash surpluses, longer term strategies are being considered to return the College to an operational surplus position.
+The College governors approved a financial plan in July 2024, that sets objectives for the period to 2026 and projected operating deficits of between £1,869,000 and £1,094,000 per annum for the years 2024/25 and 2025/26 respectively.
+If achieved this would result in a "Good" financial health grading for the next year and "Outstanding" in the following year.
+The strategic plan has been agreed by the governors as an acceptable mid-term plan and is being implemented to return the College to an operational surplus position.